How the toll requirement is enforced

 Regular enforcement across the whole of Germany ensures that the toll is paid correctly.

-Tasks split between Toll Collect and the Federal Office for Goods Transport (BAG)
+Tasks split between Toll Collect and the BALM

 The enforcement system monitors correct payment of the toll and compliance with the regulations set out in the German Federal Trunk Road Toll Act (BFStrMG).

-The associated tasks are split between Toll Collect and the Federal Office for Goods Transport (BAG).
+The associated tasks are split between Toll Collect and the Federal Logistics and Mobility Office (BALM).
 Toll Collect is responsible for automatic enforcement with enforcement gantries and pillars.
 This responsibility also includes recovery of toll in the case of toll non-payment or incorrect toll payment.
 This official task was assigned to Toll Collect by the German Federal Government.

-All further enforcement is carried out by the BAG.
+All further enforcement is carried out by the BALM.

 Overview of enforcement types